richlamdev/unbound-adblock/README.md

 [Unbound DNS Tutorial](https://calomel.org/unbound_dns.html)

 #### Unbound Adblock role

 Installs unblock-adblock per the instructions here: https://www.geoghegan.ca/pub/unbound-adblock/latest/install/openbsd.txt This role is not idempotent when run in with the unbound role above.
 This role could be modified to\
 be idempotent by amalgamating the unbound and unbound-adblock role.
 This was not implemented as\
-unbound configurations are subject to your own requirement/use case/environment.
+unbound configurations are subject to your own requirements and/or use case.

 ## Notes, General Information & Considerations